-Through the NebraskaMATH grant, the NebraskaNOYCE grant and the Sherwood-Lozier Fellowships donated to Omaha Public Schools teachers, even more Nebraska math teachers will have the opportunity to take graduate courses at no cost to them.
-Despite these wonderful opportunities, it is clear that many more teachers want similar opportunities for graduate education but, in these difficult economic times, the cost of education can be a significant barrier to teachers.
+Through the NebraskaMATH grant, the NebraskaNOYCE grant and the Sherwood-Lozier Fellowships donated to Omaha Public Schools teachers, even more Nebraska math teachers have had the opportunity to take graduate courses at no cost to them.
+It is clear that many more teachers want similar opportunities for graduate education but, in these difficult economic times and, as grants end, the cost of education can be a significant barrier to teachers.

 To this end, the Center for Science, Mathematics and Computer Education needs your support.
 We created the Nebraska Math and Science Summer Institutes (NMSSI) in order to provide graduate courses during the summer, and the university responded by reducing the cost of tuition for math and science teachers who take NMSSI courses.
 With your support, the remaining costs of tuition and fees can be reduced further.

 We invite teachers, school administrators, parents, and other Nebraska citizens to assist us in providing these opportunities for teachers.
 Most of us who love mathematics can remember a math teacher who was especially inspiring.
 We believe it is important to provide Nebraska math teachers with continued opportunities for professional growth.
 In turn, great teachers will inspire their students to learn — and love — mathematics.

-To support inspiring teachers, contributions can be made through the CSMCE page on the University of Nebraska Foundation website.
+To support inspiring teachers, contributions can be made through the CSMCE on the University of Nebraska Foundation website.